 - 11.1 Substantial use of Marshall University resources in generating intellectual property is defined as use of Marshall University facilities, equipment, personnel, and one's time in excess of that needed to fulfill the required activity of one's appointment at Marshall (see, for example, Notice of Appointment and Offer Letter).
-Marshall University will retain title to all intellectual property that makes substantial use of University resources. - Extended use of time and energy by the inventor(s) in creating or promoting the work that results in reducing the levels of teaching, scholarship, or service activities. - 11.1.2 Use of Marshall University facilities such as laboratories, studios, equipment, production facilities, or specialized computing resources. - 11.1.3 University funding in support of the work's creation or commercialization. - 11.1.4 Reassigned time to develop or complete the work. - 11.1.5 Paid professional development leave to develop or complete the work. - Direct assignment or commission from Marshall University to undertake a creative project as a part of the developer's regular appointment. - Funding from gifts to Marshall University to support creation or commercialization of the intellectual property involved. - 11.1.8 Production of the work under specific terms of a sponsored research grant or contract. - Subvention by Marshall University in the protection, dissemination or publication of the intellectual property. - 11.1.10 Use of specifically designated Marshall University funds or extensive use of the services of a support unit financed by Marshall University (e.g. Institute for Development of Entrepreneurial Advances) for protection, production, or commercialization of a creative work. - 11.1.11 Use of Marshall University computers and servers for Web-based activities such as a distance learning course.
+Marshall University will retain title to all intellectual property that makes substantial use of University resources, including but not limited to: - Extended use of time and energy by the creator (s) in creating or promoting the work that results in reducing the levels of teaching, scholarship, or service activities - 11.1.2 Use of Marshall University facilities such as laboratories, studios, equipment, production facilities, or specialized computing resources - 11.1.3 University funding in support of the work's creation or commercialization. - 11.1.4 Reassigned time to develop or complete the work - 11.1.5 Paid professional development leave to develop or complete the work - Direct assignment or commission from Marshall University to undertake a creative project as a part of the developer's regular appointment - 11.1.7 Funding from gifts to Marshall University to support creation or commercialization of the intellectual property involved - 11.1.8 Production of the work under specific terms of a sponsored research grant or contract - 11.1.9 Subvention by Marshall University in the protection, dissemination or publication of the intellectual property - 11.1.10 Use of specifically designated Marshall University funds or extensive use of the services of a support unit financed by Marshall University for protection, production, or commercialization of a creative work